Poor roads, lax laws hike Bangladesh death toll

 The BRTA last year issued registrations to nearly 50,000 vehicles, but government and private driver training institutes can train only 10,000 drivers, said Osman Khan, general secretary of Bangladesh Road Transport Workers' Federation.

-"The BRTA gave registration to nearly 1.5 million vehicles over the last few years but issued only one million driving licences.
+"The BRTA gave registration to nearly 1.5 million vehicles over the last few years but issued only one million driving licenses.
 So, who will drive the rest of the cars," he said.

 Calls for tighter licensing rules are accompanied by demands for higher legal penalties -- or for the ones currently on the books to be enforced at all.